moigagoo/cliar/docs/src/comparison.md

 if __name__ == '__main__':
     arguments = docopt(__doc__)

-    if arguments.get('play'):
+    if arguments.get('play'):           # three times
         play(arguments['<file>'])
     elif arguments.get('seek'):
         seek(arguments['<position>'])
-    # ...and so on and so on.
+    ...                                 # ...and it goes on and on and on.
 ```

-Even in this toy example you can see how much redundant code this pattern creates.
+Even in this toy example you can see how much redundant code this pattern spawns.

+**Click** and **Cliar** are DSL-free.
+Whereas docopt is "spec first," Click and Cliar and "code first": they generate the usage text from the code, not the other way around.